near/bos-web-engine/packages/ui/README.md

 ## Further Details

+- The `<Dialog>` component is an abstraction built with this Radix UI primitive: https://www.radix-ui.com/primitives/docs/components/dialog
 - The `<Dropdown>` component styles and re-exports this Radix UI primitive: https://www.radix-ui.com/primitives/docs/components/dropdown-menu
 - The `<Tooltip>` component is an abstraction built with this Radix UI primitive: https://www.radix-ui.com/primitives/docs/components/tooltip